-The use of SOCIAL MEDIA in order to direct, condition and influence a target-subject assumes that a series of conditions and elements have been identified, including the objectives to be achieved, the global modalities of the action and the temporal dimension, and that a sort of profiling, or segmentation, of the audience has been carried out.
+The use of social media in order to direct, condition and influence a target-subject assumes that a series of conditions and elements have been identified, including the objectives to be achieved, the global modalities of the action and the temporal dimension, and that a sort of profiling, or segmentation, of the audience has been carried out.

-Given the potential effectiveness of using SOCIAL MEDIA in order to guide ideas, opinions, attitudes, but also emotions and subliminal perceptions of the target-subject it would be worth considering these mezzi like a real work capable of creating - so to speak - an alternative reality, sometimes a parallel reality or, in any case, new scenarios.
+Given the potential effectiveness of using social media in order to guide ideas, opinions, attitudes, but also emotions and subliminal perceptions of the target-subject it would be worth considering these mezzi like a real work capable of creating - so to speak - an alternative reality, sometimes a parallel reality or, in any case, new scenarios.

 At the time when the construction of alternative representations of reality kicks off and is consolidated, the positioning of people towards what is happening can change even in an extremely significant way.
 After all, we have known for some time the physiological constructive work of the human mind which, certainly, is not limited to photograph the existing - not even in the simplest mechanisms of perception-evaluation - but precisely builds, in a certain sense, the reality that surrounds it.

 One of the many modalities of this construction is the attribution of meaning to events, facts and behavior of people.
 A phenomenon that is clearly visible when, in the face of it done - which, as such, it would be difficult to deny - different, if not completely opposite, representations and explanations are conveyed.
-Hence, the impact that the SOCIAL MEDIA goes far beyond the cognitive sphere - intelligence and the so-called higher functions - influencing the inner world and those aspects of the person that are not under the control of the will and logical-rational thinking.
+Hence, the impact that the social media goes far beyond the cognitive sphere - intelligence and the so-called higher functions - influencing the inner world and those aspects of the person that are not under the control of the will and logical-rational thinking.

 It may be interesting to note that in the world of market-oriented organizations (in particular, multinational organizations) the so-called emotional selling for the proposition of products and services, and we speak fluently of the need for to build - precisely - one successful fiction around proposals that are addressed to potential customers.
-The narrativethe narrations, represent content that, if well managed, can have a strong impact in the target-audience, and it is no coincidence that the importance of command narrative, understood as a framework on which communications, messages, orders and actions of the command are based, aimed at involving, consolidating and preventing.
+The narrative: narrations, represent content that, if well managed, can have a strong impact in the target-audience, and it is no coincidence that the importance of narrative commands, understood as a framework on which communications, messages, orders and actions of the command are based, aimed at involving, consolidating and preventing.

-In this context we place ourselves in the contemporary physiognomy of what has long been classified as PSYOPS, Psychological Operationsthe Special Operations, an area in which information, disinformation and propaganda actions have always played a prominent role - see the work carried out byOSS Morale Operations (MO) branch during the Second World War.
-What today - enriched and strengthened by a myriad of characteristic elements of our age - is identified as Psychological Warfare o cognitive war.
+In this context we place ourselves in the contemporary physiognomy of what has long been classified as PSYOPS, Psychological Operations: Special Operations, an area in which information, disinformation and propaganda actions have always played a prominent role - see the work carried out byOSS Morale Operations (MO) branch during the Second World War.
+What today - enriched and strengthened by a myriad of characteristic elements of our age - is identified as Psychological warfare o cognitive war.

-The system of SOCIAL MEDIA - which on the one hand are vehicles of messages but, on the other hand, messages themselves - is configured as a kind of propaganda incubator which, if activated in the gray areas of hybrid warfare, can not only condition the present and the future, but also redefine and, in a certain sense, overwrite the past.
+The system of social media - which on the one hand are vehicles of messages but, on the other hand, messages themselves - is configured as a kind of propaganda incubator which, if activated in the gray areas of hybrid warfare, can not only condition the present and the future, but also redefine and, in a certain sense, overwrite the past.